 "Twenty to twenty-five percent of your sleep is a dream state, and women who are pregnant are more likely to remember more of that percentage," says Garfield.

 Garfield explains that dream recall is related to recency.
-For example, if a baby is moving within the womb and causing the mother to wake, or the mother is waking up to go to the bathroom more often as pregnant women do, she is more likely to remember a dream she just had than if she slept through the night, remembering only the last dream she had before waking in the morning.
+For example, if a baby is moving within the womb and causing the mother to wake, or the mother is waking up to go to the bathroom more often as pregnant women do, they are more likely to remember a dream they just had than if they slept through the night, remembering only the last dream they had before waking in the morning.

-With increased recall, a pregnant woman is able to remember the vividness, detail, and color of her dreams.
+With increased recall, a pregnant woman is able to remember the vividness, detail, and color of their dreams.
 But what do these dreams mean?

 The First and Second Trimesters